JAMelendezD/MolecularDynamicsPymol/index.md

   <img width="700" src="./media/thickness.png">
 </p>

-Now we have to change our index file if we want to calculate the order parameter since it is a function of the position of the carbon atoms in the acyl chains of the lipids, the best way to do this is going opening the .gro file in pymol then hide everything and 'show sticks, resi 1' then in the bottom right in selecting change it from residues to atoms by clicking it.
+Now we have to change our index file if we want to calculate the order parameter since it is a function of the position of the carbon atoms in the acyl chains of the lipids, the best way to do this is going opening the .gro file in pymol then hide everything and `show sticks, resi 1` then in the bottom right in selecting change it from residues to atoms by clicking it.
 Now press every atom you are going to need in your index file for our case is the carbon atoms of the acyl chains after selecting them all it should look like this:

 <p align="center">
   <img width="400" src="./media/carbons.png">
 </p>

-If you notice everytime we select an atom pymol shows you the atom name for our case sn1 goes from C22 to C216 and sn2 C32 to C316.
+If you notice every time we select an atom pymol shows you the atom name for our case sn1 goes from C22 to C216 and sn2 C32 to C316.
 Now we create the index files with make_ndx entering the membrane group (2) followed by & a C22 C23 all the way to C216 and we can do the same for sn2 in the same index file then delete all the other groups with del except the membrane group.
 After this we should have and index file with 3 groups the membrane, sn1 and sn2.
 We then copy this file to the g_lomepro folder.
 Then we can run the same command as for area per lipid by changing apl for order then the program will ask you to select the lipid group based on the group number in our case it was 0 then the sn1 group (1) and sn2 (2), this calculation is more intensive than the previous time, so the wait time is much longer.
 When it is done we will be looking only at the .pdb files and you can notice there are going to be divided by chain, so we are going to visualize it separately first the sn1 open order.out_avg_sn1_atom2.pdb with pymol.
 Then type in the pymol terminal the following:

 ```
 load order.out_avg_sn1_atom4.pdb
 ```
 Repeat this command for all pair atoms in the sn1 chain.
 Then click show all as spheres and set the sphere scale to 0.3 in the terminal finally also for all select color, spectrum and then b factor.
 In the terminal adjust the color of the spectrum bar, then change the background and prepare everything for a nice picture.
 Ray trace your image with shadows off and save it as a png.
-Think about a good way of looking at the order parameter locally of course in a membrane with just lipids everything looks homogeneus in x and y however you can see the global effect of moving in the z direction.
+Think about a good way of looking at the order parameter locally of course in a membrane with just lipids everything looks homogeneous in x and y however you can see the global effect of moving in the z direction.

 <p align="center">
   <img width="800" src="./media/order1.png">